 - We work on a contingency fee basis – no recovery, no fee

 Likewise, if your family isn’t already on the Florida Highway Patrol’s DAVID database, our firm highly recommends it.
 In the event of a severe accident, your loved ones would receive immediate notification.
 Adding your name to the database is free, and you can register online by visiting the Florida Department of Highway Safety and Motor Vehicles website.
 The personal information you provide is private and only available to law enforcement agencies.
-Our auto accident attorneys recommend that all of our clients register with DAVID.
+Our Orlando car accident attorneys recommend that all of our clients register with DAVID.

 After you’ve been involved in a car accident in Orlando, it’s crucial to enlist a personal injury attorney as soon as possible.
-Fortunately, the Orlando car crash lawyers at Wooten, Kimbrough, Damaso & Dennis, P.A. have over 100 years of combined experience holding negligent parties responsible for the damage they’ve caused, and we provide free consultations to all families suffering from wrongful deaths or catastrophic injuries.
+Fortunately, the Orlando car accident lawyers at Wooten, Kimbrough, Damaso & Dennis, P.A. have over 100 years of combined experience holding negligent parties responsible for the damage they’ve caused, and we provide free consultations to all families suffering from wrongful deaths or catastrophic injuries.
 We help our clients stand up to powerful insurance companies and deep-pocketed adversaries every day.

 If you’ve been injured in a car accident in or near the Orlando area—even if you’re visiting from out-of-state or out-of-country—we have a great deal of experience helping those who are involved in roadside crashes or other auto accidents.
-In addition to partnering with someone who can help you collect compensation, you deserve a compassionate legal representative who will empower and encourage you throughout the legal process.
+In addition to partnering with someone who can help you collect compensation, you deserve a compassionate Orlando car accident attorney who will empower and encourage you throughout the legal process.
 When you need legal assistance, give us a call to find out how we can help.
 To schedule a free consultation, call us at (407) 843-7060 or submit a contact form online today.

 Frequently Asked Questions About Car Accidents in Orlando, FL